evandev01/fitness-tracker/README.md

 Profile Section: user inputs information and goal to calculate calories, click next, then the user will be sent to the workout section
 ![image](https://user-images.githubusercontent.com/62354759/84456481-0de7f580-ac2e-11ea-8c00-4ff6c4e5c76d.png)

-Workout Section: user chooses what muscles to workout and then decides on the workout to use
 ![image](https://user-images.githubusercontent.com/62354759/84456494-16403080-ac2e-11ea-8530-04677dbbb62f.png)

+Workout Section: user chooses what muscles to workout and then decides on the workout to use, then save workout that takes the user to the dashboard.
 ![image](https://user-images.githubusercontent.com/62354759/84456511-1f310200-ac2e-11ea-8fce-a44012c46379.png)

 ![image](https://user-images.githubusercontent.com/62354759/84456533-2e17b480-ac2e-11ea-8160-5750d8a793d7.png)

+Dashboard section: user gets to input their current city to view weather, gets to see thier current stats including calories, start and end weight, at the bottom of the page user get to update current weight and changes will be displayed on the graph along with their goal duration time start and end weight to help user track thier goal.
 ![image](https://user-images.githubusercontent.com/62354759/84456555-3e2f9400-ac2e-11ea-8229-738208452786.png)

 ![image](https://user-images.githubusercontent.com/62354759/84456572-4d164680-ac2e-11ea-8c95-32289c438f2b.png)